 Cobalt Market Influence

-CMOC's position as one of the world's largest cobalt producers through Tenke Fungurume gives the company significant influence over global cobalt markets.
-Production decisions — expansion, curtailment, or operational changes — affect global cobalt prices and, consequently, the economics of every cobalt-dependent supply chain from batteries to aerospace.
+CMOC's position as a major cobalt producer through Tenke Fungurume gives the company significant influence over global cobalt markets.
+Production decisions — expansion, curtailment, or operational changes — affect global cobalt prices and, consequently, the economics of cobalt-dependent supply chains from batteries to aerospace.
 This market influence carries responsibility that extends beyond the mine gate to the entire cobalt value chain.

 The cobalt price collapse has affected all DRC cobalt producers, but CMOC's response to price pressure — whether through cost reduction, production adjustment, or value-added processing investment — shapes outcomes for the Fungurume community and the broader DRC cobalt sector.
 Our monitoring tracks CMOC's commercial decisions through their community impact lens, assessing whether cost-cutting measures disproportionately affect community programmes, environmental management, or labour conditions.

-CMOC Group's operation of Tenke Fungurume — one of the world's largest copper-cobalt mines — places a Chinese-controlled company at the centre of corridor ESG scrutiny.
+CMOC Group's operation of Tenke Fungurume — a large copper-cobalt mine — places a Chinese-controlled company at the centre of corridor ESG scrutiny.
 The mine's transition from Freeport-McMoRan's American management to CMOC's Chinese management in 2016 raised questions about whether ESG standards would be maintained, and evidence since the transition is mixed.

 Environmental management at Tenke Fungurume includes significant water treatment infrastructure and tailings management systems inherited from Freeport-era development.
 However, community complaints about water quality downstream of operations have increased since the ownership transition.
 Our independent water quality monitoring provides data that neither confirms nor denies corporate claims, but identifies measurement gaps that prevent definitive assessment.
 The opacity of CMOC's environmental reporting — significantly less detailed than its American predecessor — is itself an ESG concern.